jackvincentnz/lab/README.md

     </a>
 </p>

-Monorepo for the experimentation of all things Bazel, Javascript, Typescript, Angular, Java etc.
+Monorepo for experimenting with Bazel, Typescript, Java etc.

 ## Getting started